 We also specialise in design, installation, testing and commissioning of Air Conditioning and Mechanical Ventilation (ACMV) Systems and Electrical Systems, Cleanrooms, Commercial Complexes, Offices, Production spaces, Condominiums and Research laboratories.
-We also provide maintenance and repair services for ACMV Systems, improvement works, additions and alterations to existing mechanical and electrical systems and facilities.
-Our business unit, Information Communication Technologies is able to work with our M&E division providing a one stop solution for our contractors and consultants.
+We provide maintenance and repair services for ACMV Systems, improvement works, additions and alterations to existing mechanical and electrical systems and facilities.